 “My work is an enchanted positive statement.
 It is an attempt to open up to the observer the more mystical dimensions of ordinary objects.
 I wish to provide an uplifting experience through my paintings…..my pieces are best described by experiencing them…..”

 Born in the San Francisco Bay Area, Willow B. Norris was interested in drawing just anything and everything from a young age.
 Primarily self taught, she also attended classes at The Art Institute of Boston, The School of Visual Concepts in Seattle, WA, and the The University of Washington as well as belonging to numerous open figure drawing groups in the Pacific NW.
-She now resides on the island of Maui, Hawaii.
+She now resides in Santa Fe, NM.

 Her paintings reflect an inner peace on a spiritual path…..taking the observer on a journey of enchantment, capturing the love and enjoyment of life.
 Generally not focusing on any central theme, Willow’s subject matter swings from whimsical to spiritual.
 Her work is truly mixed media.
 Willow typically first renders a detailed drawing on high quality archival watercolour paper.
 She then applies various water soluble pigments with sable hair watercolour brushes.
 This slow build-up of many washes (often as many as 10-20 or more layers) achieves the bold richness of colour evident in her pieces.
 She sometimes incorporates the use of fine pigmented wax to accomplish the desired effect.